kr3v/haskell-gtd-nl/doc.md

 1. HLS does not support `base` package, so I wasn't sure that navigation in it would work.
 2. I was not sure if whatever in-HLS implementation I would come up with would be accepted by the HLS team, so I decided to go with my own extension just to be sure that I would be able using it in the future.

+The application is standalone (it does not depend on HLS in any way)
 ---